Buuchia/CCS_blog/posts/hw_w9.md

 **Brokering creative coding repetoire**: Since my cat shows no interest in any toys except for catching light reflection on our home's ceramic walls, I may borrow creative codes to create a game that mimics those light spots and projects the screen on the wall so that my cat can play anytime, without waiting for a sunny day.

 I imagine that in active mode, the screen will be dark and wherever the webcam sees my hand shape, it will create a light spot in that location. when the camera doesn't get the hand gesture, the game will play a soothing piece of music and run some falling pet treats from top to down.

+`Second idea`:

+My Thai roommate and a public art in my univerity's hall inspired me to create a website about self-affirmation, hence the community of practice will include my friends and I.

+**Domain**: How to make the website an interactive, safe, comforting and mindful space for my friends and myself when we feel down and need emotional support.

+**Existing repetoire**: We are international students enjoying exploring cultures and taking care of our well-being.
+Sometimes due to the infamilliarity with the environment or unpleasant experiences in schools or at work, we have self-doubt which impacts our self-esteem and questions our self-worth, so we need something or someone to remind us we are enough by giving us genuine care and compliments.

+**Brokering creative coding repertoire**: The website takes inspiration from self-affirmation cards and requires participation from users to generate a meaningful interaction, utilising p5 creative coding tutorials.
+There are two ways to engage with the website:

+Interaction 1: When the mouse moves on the canvas, the user will see a trail of heart emojis.

+Interaction 2: When the user clicks on the canvas, particles forming the heart shape will appear with a quote of affirmation in the middle.

+Or the quotes will fall or bounce in the background separate from the mouse interaction.